philipdarke/pypi-cookiecutter/README.md

 ## Publishing to PyPI

-Create accounts at [PyPI](https://pypi.org/) and [TestPyPI](https://test.pypi.org/).
+Create account at [PyPI](https://pypi.org/), generate an API token and add this to the GitHub repository as `PYPI_API_TOKEN`.
+The GitHub Actions workflow will publish the package when a new release is tagged.

+For the first release, manually publish a package using `Poetry`:

-To test the package, run `poetry build` and `poetry publish -r test-pypi` to publish the package to TestPyPi.
+* To test the package, run `poetry build` and `poetry publish -r test-pypi` to publish the package to TestPyPi.
 You may need to first run `poetry config repositories.test-pypi https://test.pypi.org/legacy/` to add the TestPyPI repository.

-Check the package can be installed with `pip install --index-url https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple [package-name]`.
+* Check the package can be installed with `pip install --index-url https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple [package-name]`.
 The `--extra-index-url` argument is needed to install dependencies from PyPI.

-Once the package has been tested, run `poetry publish` to publish to PyPI.
+* Once the package has been tested, run `poetry publish` to publish to PyPI.

 ## Generating a DOI